-With the \$13.5 million set aside for pension funding, the City is in a strong position to withstand the effects of pension cost increases.
-If CalPERS investment returns fall short of assumptions, the City will be better prepared for future pension cost increases.
+With the \$15.2 million set aside for pension funding, the City is in a strong position to withstand the effects of pension cost increases.
+If CalPERS investment returns fall short of their assumptions and expectations, the City will be better prepared for future pension cost increases.
 If the discount rate is lowered in the future, which is a distinct possibility, the City will be better prepared to absorb these costs.